Belgium Travel Information

 Belgium’s character emanates from the two distinct ethnic groups who live here.
-The north of the country, known as Flanders, is predominantly Dutch-speaking and the inhabitants are the Flemish.
+The north of the country, known as Flanders, is predominantly Dutch-speaking and the inhabitants are Flemish.
 The south, known as the Walloon region, is where French is the dominant language.
 The country is bordered by Holland, Germany, Luxemburg and France.
 The western coastal plain is flat and is noted for its sand dunes.
-The east, incorporating the Ardennes Mountains, is thickly wooded with forested hilly ground.
+The east, incorporating the Ardennes Mountains, is thickly wooded with the forested hilly ground.

 Brussels, the capital, is the administrative headquarters of the European Union and is centrally located with access to anywhere in the country.
 Some of the highlights here are the UNESCO world heritage site, the Grand Place with its ornate baroque and gothic guild houses and one of the most beautiful squares in Europe.
 Located here is the 13th Century gothic cathedral with its crooked needle-like spire.
 In the winter, there is a wonderful Xmas market.
-Nearby is the Royal Palace, home of the King and Mannekin Pis, the much photographed famous fountain featuring the boy who pisses into it.
+Nearby is the Royal Palace, home of the King and Mannekin Pis, the much-photographed famous fountain featuring the boy who pisses into it.
 The Cathedral of Saints Michel and Gudule (named after a male and a female saint) dates back to the 15th Century.
-Then there are the Rue de Bouchers with its 17thCentury architecture better known for its wide variety of restaurants and the Magritte Museum, both highly recommended for a visit.
+Then there is the Rue de Bouchers with its 17thCentury architecture better known for its wide variety of restaurants and the Magritte Museum, both highly recommended for a visit.

-Antwerp is Belgium’s second largest city.
+Antwerp is Belgium’s second-largest city.
 Known primarily as the Diamond Industry capital, it has been described as the “City with Many Faces” due to its mix of contemporary and ancient districts.
 The medieval section offers café-filled cobblestone streets and an impressive cathedral 123 metres/400 feet in height which took 169 years to complete.
 Another highlight is Rubenshuis, a museum dedicated to the Belgium painter.

 Probably the most attractive city in Belgium is the fairy-tale, medieval town of Bruges with its network of canals, cobblestone streets and charming historic houses.
 Definitely consider here a canal cruise as well as a visit to the Chocolate Museum.